Symptoms and Diagnoses Suggestive of Lyme Disease or associated Coinfections / Stealth Infections

 - Indiana Lyme Disease Tick Infection Maps

-- Greater than 40% of ticks tested carry Lyme Disease in about half of the counties of this state not currently considered to be in the major endemic regions
+- Indiana is not considered to be a hotspot, However, in a recent survey of ticks greater than 30% of ticks tested carry Lyme Disease in about half of the counties of this state!

 An update on Lyme Disease in Southern States – Louisiana